DOzernyi/LSA_templates/docs/index.md

 * [References (natbib, .bst)](./pages/ref.html)
 * [Tableaux (just tables, really; tabularray and tabular)](./pages/tabl.html)
 * [Symbols](./pages/symbols.html)

+> Fun fact: TeX is Turing-complete, which both lets you do [this](https://www.overleaf.com/read/ckbsvjnrfbhc), and also make things ever so slightly undecidable.

 * * *
 ### [A .pdf of examples for the code in the pages above (links to a file in GitHub).](https://github.com/DOzernyi/LSA_templates/blob/master/docs/pages/examples/examples.pdf)